rrevans/ubaboot/README.md

 libusb on linux is limited to 4 kib per control transfer.

+## Thanks

+Thank you Richard Woodbury for reviewing lots of code and testing!

 ## Copyright notice

 Copyright 2017 by Robert Evans (rrevans@gmail.com)